City of Tonawanda

 At this time, only hazardous trims are being addressed quickly.
 We will address trims street by street, beginning in the spring, as time permits.

 If you are interested in having a tree planted between the sidewalk and the curb, please call 505-1172 to place your request.
 We will let you know if a planting is possible.
-Trees will be offered in suitable locations in 2010 without charge to the homeowner.
+Trees will be offered in suitable locations.
 In cases where we do not feel a planting between the sidewalk and the curb is appropriate, we may offer you a tree for your front lawn.
 In the past three years, we have planted over 300 new trees in the City.

 It is against City ordinance to plant a tree or remove a tree on City property, which includes between the sidewalk and the curb.
 Fines can be hefty.